What does old Penn Station’s loss reflect about the evolution of public space in New York City?

 Proposal for rebuilding Penn Station across the street as the Moynihan Train Hall

 There seems to be an innate discomfort among city leaders with the idea of investing in the commons without the intention to make some kind of measurable return on investment.
-New Penn Station’s current owners collect rent from this station’s commercial tenants, the arena at Madison Square Garden, and companies in the office tower above.
-However unattractive new Penn Station may be, it is at least profitable, which is exactly as the builders who demolished old Penn Station intended.
+New Penn Station’s current owners collect rent from this station’s commercial tenants, the arena at Madison Square Garden, and companies in the above office tower.
+However unattractive new Penn Station may be, it is at least profitable, which is as the builders who demolished old Penn Station intended.
 Following this trend, the half-dozen (and counting) proposals over the years to rebuild Penn Station always included a major element of retail shopping and offices.
-The rebuilt Moynihan Station next door to Penn Station effectively devotes more room to the operations of shopping concourse than rail travel.
+The rebuilt Moynihan Station next door to Penn Station devotes more room to the operations of shopping concourse than rail travel.

-However, what made the old Penn Station so aesthetically pleasing was precisely how the design did not consider retail profit.
+However, what made the old Penn Station so aesthetically pleasing was that the design did not consider retail profit.
 In the interest of aesthetic effect and having impressively large interior spaces, old Penn Station’s retail was segregated to a half-dozen shallow storefronts in the shopping arcade.
 The architecture was front and center.
 Rebuilding new Penn Station would require more than money.
 More importantly, rebuilding would require rethinking the long-held American assumption that extracting profit is compatible with the commons.

 Train concourse before and after, from the same camera angle